 Fishing License Exemptions & Exceptions

-Exempt anglers are required to get a FIN number (Fishing License Requirements & FIN Number), unless otherwise noted below.
+Exempt anglers are required to get a FIN number (Fishing License Information), unless otherwise noted below.

 The following are exemptions or exceptions to the license provisions: